 Asheville is known for many enticing attractions – a thriving art scene, a foodie haven, breweries galore, and of course a treasure trove of accessible natural wonders, in particular some stunning Asheville waterfalls.
-This staggering scenery of Asheville is so alluring, we find ourselves strongly disagreeing with TLC and recommending that you should, in fact, go chasing waterfalls in Asheville.
+This staggering scenery of Asheville is so alluring.
+We find ourselves strongly disagreeing with TLC and recommending that you should go chasing waterfalls in Asheville.

 There are hundreds of spectacular rushing rapids to visit in and around Asheville, so it can be hard to choose your dream cascade destination.
 The good news is that there are scenic falls for every fondness, and we’ve carefully handpicked 20 of our favorite waterfalls around Asheville for you to enjoy too.

 The Best Asheville Waterfalls

 This spectacular sight is easily accessible.
 Only 45 minutes from downtown, it’s right off of the highway and even has a roadside observation deck for easy viewing.
 Nestled in the mountains of Pisgah National Forest, it’s a 75-foot fall of cool, clear, gushing water.